 One simple strategy is to display your latest deals and discounts on your online ordering page.
 This encourages customers to not only order from you but to also order more than what they initially intended.

 On your social media platforms, the optimal way to attract visitors is to consistently post engaging content about your business.
 This can be through advertising your restaurant, offerings, promotions, or customer testimonials.
 We’ve listed a few suggestions to help plan out your strategy:

 It’s no secret that the most powerful method to market your business is through word-of-mouth.
-In the era of virtual dining, it’s vital to maintain relationships with your customers to keep them coming back.
+In the era of virtual dining, rise of online communities and social media, it’s vital to maintain relationships with your customers both offline and online, to keep them coming back.

 Simple gestures such as a personal message to thank them for ordering goes a long way in strengthening engagement and experience.
 You can then encourage them to share their experience by either replying or tagging your restaurant on social media.

 Santa Fe’s Instagram highlights are filled with customer stories tagging their IG handle.
 “A recommendation is worth ten times more than an advertisement.
 Every post, share, like, and comment counts,” Saw reveals.